 Simpson Desert Tagalong Tour

 The Rig Road was constructed by flattening the sand ridges, levelling out the dunes or hills, then capping the track with clay to form a road that allowed the oil rigs to cross ridges far more easily than on French Line.
-Clay capped tracks still exist and are plentiful in numbers allowing travellers to explore the area while on relatively good roads.
+Clay capped tracks still exist and are plentiful allowing travellers to explore the area while on relatively good roads.

 The Simpson Desert is one of the great Deserts of the Southern Hemisphere.
 Although a very remote dry area, there are times when the vegetation gets a little moisture and regenerates.
 We have chosen July to cross the Simpson Desert just after the winter rains when we hope to see the prodigious regrowth that brings this remarkable area to life for just a short time.